Kavieng - Fuel & LPG

 Select your download option below

-The easiest way to arrange diesel is through Shaun at Nusa Island Resort, especially if you are anchored outside the resort.
-His staff will bring drums or cans in their boats and tie alongside your boat and can directly fill your tanks or cans as you wish.
+The Nusalik Resort can also arrange fuel to be delivered by small boat directly to your boat especially if you are anchored outside the resort.
+Staff will bring drums or cans in their boats and tie alongside your boat and can directly fill your tanks or cans as you wish.
 This needs to be arranged in advance.

 Contact Nusa Island Retreat on VHF69, e-mail info@nusaislandretreat.com, or call 72318302.